This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 ** Snowmobile Trails Report

-Waters in the region are running at normal levels for this time of year with the exception of the Raquette River, which is now running just below normal.
-Ice has formed on nearly all flat waters and is forming on swift waters as well.
-Paddlers should use care and consult the latest streamgage data.
+Waters in the region are running at or above normal levels for this time of year.
+The Raqutte, Indian, Bouquet, and Schroon are running above normal.
+Use care and consult the latest streamgage data.

-Although fall hunting seasons for big game and waterfowl are over in the Adirondack region, some small game hunting is still underway.
-Hikers should be aware that they may meet hunters bearing firearms or archery equipment while hiking on trails.
+All hunting seasons are now closed or will close next week, with the exception of late snow goose.
+March 27th is the final day for hunting Coyote and March 28th, the final day to hunt crows.
+Hikers should be aware that they may meet hunters bearing firearms while hiking on trails.
 Recognize that these are fellow outdoor recreationists with the legal right to hunt on Forest Preserve lands.
 Hunting accidents involving non-hunters are extremely rare.
-Hikers may want to wear bright colors as an extra precaution.

 Furbearer Trapping Seasons